 Children aged 7-9 in years 3 and 4.
 Classes are named after a British bird.

-Dr Ruth Duberley is the phase leader for teaching staff and and up to ninety children.
+Mrs Hammond leads the Lower Key Stage 2 phase.
 As in Key Stage 1, Years 3 and 4 are split into three classes by age.
 The youngest children benefit by, in some years, being the older ones in class and the oldest experience being the younger classmates too.
 This supports good social development for all and also fosters friendships across three year groups.
 There is no 'ability' grouping with children learning in mixed groups apart from in Guided Reading where texts are selected for groups at a similar reading level.